 The value of pension obligations for defined benefit pension plans is determined through actuarial computations that are based on assumptions about the discount rate, the expected return on plan assets, future salary increases, inflation and demographic conditions.
-Every change in these assumptions affects the calculated value of pension obligations.
-For pension provisions in Sweden, the discount rate 2016 has been reduted to 270° in the second strength of the second strength.
+Every change in these assumptions affects the calculated value of pension obligations

-ced to 2.75% from 3.25% in the preceding year.
+For pension provisions in Sweden, the discount rate 2016 has been reduced to 2.75% from 3.25% in the preceding year.
 The discount rate is based on mortgage bonds with high credit ratings, the market for which is large and liquid.
 In Germany, where the discount rate is based on high quality corporate bonds, the discount rate 2016 has been reduced to 1.75% from 2.25% in the preceding year.